Miss Supranational 2021

 Miss Supranational 2021 was the 12th edition of the Miss Supranational pageant.
 It was held on 21 August 2021, in Nowy Sącz, Poland.
 Anntonia Porsild of Thailand crowned Chanique Rabe of Namibia as her successor at the end of the event.
 This edition marks the first time in history that an African country won the Miss Supranational pageant.

 The edition was originally scheduled at the end of 2020 but was postponed due to the global COVID-19 pandemic.

 Background

-On 14 April 2021, Gerhard Parzutka von Lipinski, the president of Miss and Mister Supranational, announced that Miss Supranational 2021 is scheduled to be held on August 21 in Strzelecki Park Amphitheater, Nowy Sącz, Małopolska, Poland.
+On 14 April 2021, Gerhard Parzutka von Lipinski, the president of Miss and Mister Supranational, announced that Miss Supranational 2021 is scheduled to be held on August 21 in Strzelecki Park Amphitheater, Nowy Sącz, Lesser, Poland.